Steve Cartwright: Activision

+He later developed games for the Commodore 64 with Hacker (1985), Hacker II (1986), Aliens (1986), and Gee Bee Air Rally (1987).

 Accolade

-In 1988, Cartwright joined Activision founders Alan Miller and Bob Whitehead at Accolade.
+Cartwright joined Accolade as their Senior Designer in 1988.
+He was in charge of developing new concepts in game design and organizing teams of designers and coordinating the creation and development of new games.

 Among his products were the Sierra-style graphic adventures Les Manley in: Search for the King and Les Manley in: Lost in L.A.—the first game to use live actors captured in front of a blue screen.

 Electronic Arts

 In 1993, Cartwright joined Electronic Arts.
 He soon took over producer responsibility on the fledgling PGA Tour line and helped redesign the NBA Live product line.
 Among the many innovations to the golf line were the first use of digitized golfers, the first EA golf product with 3D terrain, and the first use of a targeting arc and putting guides in a golf product.

 In 1999, Cartwright designed and produced Tiger Woods '99.
 Additionally, Cartwright designed the product to include 1-button access to a game server and match server—making this EA's first online multiplayer sports game.
 Later, with the addition of the "Play Against The Pros" feature, Cartwright was awarded co-patent holder rights to the technology that eventually became the basis of the PGA Tour Shotlink technology.